EI-CoreBioinformatics/mikado/docs/Usage/Daijin.rst

         * *logs*: this folder contains the log files corresponding to the BLASTs of the files present in *fastas*
     #. *pick*: this folder contains the results of :ref:`Mikado pick <pick>`.
 It is organissed as follows:

-        * One folder per requested :ref:`Mikado chimera-splitting mode <chimera_splitting>`.
+        * One folder per requested :ref:`Mikado chimera-splitting mode <chimera_splitting_algorithm>`.
 Inside each folder, it is possible to find:

             * mikado-{mode}.loci.gff3: Final GFF3 output file.
             * mikado-{mode}.metrics.gff3: Final metrics output file, containing the metrics of the transcripts that have been selected.